jefft/jethro_congregation_attendance_groups/README.md

 ### Step 4

+Now we come to `Step 4 - Regenerate Attendance Group Members`, which populates the Attendance Groups.
+Most people can just click this to run it.
+It is safe to run this as many times as you need to.
+The SQL wipes and regenerates the memberships from scratch each time.

+After running this, go to Groups -> List All, find your Attendance Groups, and you should find them all populated with members, with membership status set appropriately per group.

-Now we come to `Step 4 - Regenerate Attendance Group Members`, which contains the rules on how to set Attendance Group membership statuses for each person, given their congregation, status and Secondary Congregations.
-This is the one SQL file that you probably should edit before proceeding.
-It's quite safe to run the unedited version - you just won't get the desired mapping until you do some customizing.
+`Step 4 - Regenerate Attendance Group Members` contains the rules on how to set Attendance Group membership statuses for each person, given their congregation, status and Secondary Congregations.
+By default, person statuses ('Core', 'Flock' etc) are mapped directly to group statuses, except for people not in the CAG's congregation, who get the 'Other Congregation' group status.
+If you want a custom person-to-group-status mapping, you could edit this SQL file first and change to something like:

-By default, the SQL:
- - creates two new Group Membership Status Options: `Other Congregation` and `Fringe`.
- - populates the Attendance Groups, using
 ```sql
        (CASE
             WHEN _person.congregationid = cg.congregationid